How to setup Docker on Linux

 What is Docker?

 Docker is an open-source platform that enables developers to automate the deployment, scaling, and management of applications using containerization.
 Introduced by Solomon Hykes in 2013 under the company DotCloud (later renamed Docker, Inc.), Docker revolutionized software development by providing a standardized unit of software called a container.
 Containers encapsulate an application and its dependencies, ensuring consistent operation across different environments.
+In this Blog post, we will take a look at how we can setup Docker ourselves on a linux machine.

 Motivation behind Docker